10:30 am Sunday Worship

 Travis Allen

-That brings us to a third point here.
+Brings us to a third point here.
 We’ve seen the shepherds’ journey, we’ve seen their discovery, they sought the sign, they found the baby.
 Now, third point, the diversity.
 The diversity, responding to the Savior.
 Two different responses in verses 18 and 19.
 And it’s followed by the effect of the shepherds, or the effect on the shepherds basically, in verse 20.
 Let’s read it there, “And all who heard it wondered at what the shepherds told them, but Mary treasured up all these things pondering them in her heart.
 And the shepherds returned glorifying and praising God for all they had heard and seen as it had been told them.”

-There are three people, or I might say three groups of people here.
+There are three people, or you might say three groups of people here.
 There’s all who heard, there’s Mary, and then there’s the shepherds.
 Also, three different responses recorded here.
 There’s wonder, there’s treasuring and pondering, and then there’s glorifying and praising.
 Let’s take those one at a time.

 First group of people, those who heard.
 We don’t know exactly who they are.
 Obviously, Mary and Joseph are there, so they’re a part of that group, but there are others, as well.
-No mention of whether or not they embraced the shepherds’ report, believed it.
-But we do know from their reaction, it’s a diverse audience.
+No mention of whether or not they embraced the shepherds’ report, believed it, but we do know from their reaction, it’s a diverse audience.
 Some may have been believers, others not.
-The verb “wondered” there is the verb thaumazo.
+The verb, wondered, there is the verb thaumazo.
 It can be translated amazed, or even disturbed, but they listened to the shepherds’ report and as they, as these men describe the angel of the Lord, as they describe the glory of the Lord, this host of, this heavenly army, who wouldn’t be amazed at that?
 Who would not find that amazing?
 Something to marvel at, this report.
 So those who heard the shepherds’ report, they were astonished.
 They were amazed, marveling at what they heard, but, get this, amazement is not the same thing as faith.

 Let me show you what I mean.
 Turn over just a couple pages to Luke 4:22, Luke 4:22, because this verb, thaumazo, it shows up there as well.
 After Jesus, after he read to the people Isaiah 61 verses 1 and 2.
-After he read that to the people in the synagogue in his hometown of Nazareth, after he told about its fulfillment in himself, it says that, “All spoke well of him and marveled at the gracious words that were coming from his mouth and they said, ‘Is this not Joseph’s son?’”
+After he read that to the people in the synagogue in his hometown of Nazareth, after he told about its fulfillment in himself, it says that, “All spoke well of him and marveled at the gracious words that were coming from his mouth and they said, “Is this not Joseph’s son?”

 So far so good, right?
 Now look down at verse 28.
 As soon as they heard some convicting words, words they didn’t like, “All in the synagogue were filled with wrath.”
 That is they were absolutely enraged at this guy.
 Who does he think he is?
 They rose up, drove him out of the town, brought him to the brow of the hill on which their town was built so they could throw him down the cliff.
 Huh.
 Marveling one minute, enraged and ready to commit murder only a few minutes later.
 It just shows you thaumazo isn’t necessarily talking about genuine saving faith.

 Sometimes it does accompany genuine faith.
 Look over, now, just a few more pages over at Luke 8:22.
 Luke 8:22.
-It’s been another tiring day in Jesus’ ministry.
-He’s teaching, preaching, healing.
-His disciples and he are looking to get away and they find a boat on the shores of the Sea of Galilee.
+It’s been another tiring day in Jesus’ ministry, he’s teaching, preaching, healing, his disciples and he are looking to get away and they find a boat on the shores of the Sea of Galilee.
 Look at verse 22 of Chapter 8, “One day he got into a boat with his disciples, and said to them, ‘Let’s go across to the other side of the Lake.’
 And so they set out, and as they sailed, he fell asleep.”
 Just another sign of his humanity there.
 “And a windstorm came down on the lake, and they were filling with water and were in danger.
 They went and woke him, saying, ‘Master, Master, we’re perishing!’
 And he awoke and rebuked the wind and the raging waves, and they ceased, and there was a calm.
 He said to them, ‘Where is your faith?’
-And they were afraid,” and here it is again, “and they marveled, saying to one another, ‘Who then is this that he commands even the winds and the water, and they obey him?’
+And they were afraid,” and here it is again, “and they marveled, saying to one another, ‘Who then is this that he commands even the winds and the water, and they obey him?’”

 He’s sleeping in the back of the boat, his humanity, right?
 He tells the winds and the waves and the sea, “Be still.”
 Something more than just humanity in that person, right?
 Who is this?
 They marveled.
 These are disciples, right?
 Disciples marveling, which for most of them was in close connection in accompaniment with genuine faith.
 But, listen, it doesn’t guarantee it, does it?
 Because who else was there?
 Judas was in the boat, too.
 Luke 11, Jesus cast out a demon.
 And all the people that were there marveled, but some of those who marveled at the miracle, nevertheless attributed the power that Jesus displayed to Satan, to Beelzebub, the prince of demons.
 Boy, you can marvel on the one hand and then get absolutely cynical, jaded.